 Jennifer Capestany: Got it.
 Right.
 And so really, it can help in many ways.
 And it’s leading me to wonder if the idea of architecture – solution architecture – can stretch beyond it, to answer other kinds of business challenges.
 It sounds a little bit like solution architecture is almost like, there’s a process to it, there’s a format to it, a framework, but it also sounds a little bit, like a mindset.

-Dean Kern: These can be brought to bear in specific areas to really help full bolster specific areas that you as an organization require or need to focus on.
+Dean Kern: These can be brought to bear in specific areas to really help fully bolster specific areas that you as an organization require or need to focus on.

 Dean Kern: Yeah.
 In a sentence, I would say it’s really about service to your client.
 A client can mean, maybe a couple of different things, right?
 So, it’s really that close partnership.
 It’s understanding that there is no value in architecture alone.
 There’s value in architecture as it’s partnered with the business.

 Jennifer Capestany: But, as you mentioned with pragmatism, it seems like another important aspect is to just tie it very firmly with those business outcomes that you’re looking for today and down the road.
-And that keeps you from getting too pie in the sky?
+And that keeps you from getting up in the sky?

 Dean Kern: So great point.